Meet our staff on the Trout Unlimited North Coast Coho Project team

 Nicole Herrera

-North Coast Project Manager
+North Coast Coho Project Manager

 Nicole was born and raised in San Jose, CA. She grew up appreciating nature by taking summer trips to Yosemite or traveling across the county to different National Parks.
 She attended Gonzaga University in Spokane, WA where she received a Bachelor’s Degree in Environmental Studies and a minor in Biology.
 In 2015, she moved to northern coastal California and started her love for salmonids while serving as an AmeriCorps member for the Watershed Stewards Program which aims to conserve, restore, and enhance anadromous watersheds for future generations.
 She worked as a fisheries technician conducting salmonid monitoring and habitat restoration for various agencies, including the California Department of Fish and Wildlife, Pacific States Marine Fisheries Commission, and the Bureau of Land Management.
 In addition to her knowledge of salmonids, she has experience planning and implementing botanical and wildlife surveys.
 Her wildlife experience includes northern spotted owl, Point Arena mountain beaver, Behren’s silverspot butterfly, Sonoma tree vole, and special status amphibian surveys.